Shogi: Player rank and handicaps

 Amateur players are ranked from 15 kyū to 1 kyū and then from 1 dan to 8 dan.
 Amateur 8 dan was previously only honorarily given to famous people.
 While it is now possible to win amateur 8 dan by actual strength (winning amateur Ryu-oh 3 times), this has yet to be achieved.

 Professional players operate with their own scale, from 6 kyū to 3 dan for pro-aspiring players and professional 4 dan to 9 dan for formal professional players.
 Amateur and professional ranks are offset (with amateur 4 dan being equivalent to professional 6 kyū).

 Handicaps

 Shogi has a handicap system (like go) in which games between players of disparate strengths are adjusted so that the stronger player is put in a more disadvantageous position in order to compensate for the difference in playing levels.
 In a handicap game, one or more of White's pieces are removed from the setup, and instead White plays first.
+In handicap games, the stronger handicapped player is called uwate (upper player), and the other is called shitate (lower player).
+The upper player moves first.

-The imbalance created by this method of handicapping is not as strong as it is in western chess because material advantage is not as powerful in shogi.
+Depending on the difference in strength, handicap setups range from removing one or two pieces up to a ten-piece handicap, in which the Rook and Bishop are removed in addition to Golds, Silvers, Knights, and Lances.
+The imbalance created by this method of handicapping is not as strong as it is in western chess because material advantage is not as decisive in shogi.